 In 2005, Ofili left England and settled in Trinidad.
 That same year, a shift occurred with The Blue Rider, a solo exhibition at Berlin’s Contemporary Fine Arts.
 Subtle, almost monochromatic creations in black, dark blue and silver were “integral to his new direction as was the harmonizing of spirituality, music, high art and folk art,” wrote Remi Abbas in Portrait of the Artist in Motion for Spread Art Culture Magazine.
 In 2007 in his solo exhibition Devil’s Pie at David Zwirner in New York, Ofili moved into sculpture and replaced the decorative dots in his paintings with planes of matte color.
 In 2008 he was invited to Crown Point Press where he created 17 color etchings in a rainbow of colors.

 Ofili has shown widely and has been in group exhibitions in Tokyo, Berlin, Glasgow, Manchester, Harare, and Hamburg.
+In 2015, a group of Ofili’s paintings was included in All The World’s Futures, the 56th Venice Biennale, curated by Okwui Enwezor.
+Chris Ofili: Night and Day, the first major museum solo exhibition of his work in the United States, was organized by the New Museum in New York, where it was first presented, in 2014, and traveled to the Aspen Art Museum in 2015.
 His work is in the permanent collections of the Museum of Modern Art, New York; the Tate Gallery, London; the Museum of Contemporary Art, Los Angeles; the Carnegie Museum of Art, Pittsburgh; the Saatchi Collection, London; the Walker Art Center, Minneapolis; and the San Francisco Museum of Modern Art, among others.
 In 2017 he was made a Commander of the Most Excellent Order of the British Empire (CBE) at Buckingham Palace.
 Chris Ofili currently lives and works in Trinidad and is represented by David Zwirner, New York, and Victoria Miro, London.

 -Dana Zullo, Crown Point Press